adammurdocknh/drawer_counter/README.md

 ## Installation

 Download or clone the script.
-This was written using python 3.9.0 and uses static type checking.
-As such you'll need python 3.7+.
+This was written using `python3.9.0` and uses static type checking.
+As such you'll need `python3.7+`.
+No libraries were used.

 ```zsh